Braven’s Founder & CEO Aimée Eubanks Davis was selected by the Obama Foundation to join the second ever Fellows class in 2019!

 Salesforce.org Announces Major Education Cloud Updates, Invests $1.75 Million in College-Ready Nonprofit Organizations

-Salesforce.org, which empowers nonprofits and educational institutions through technology, grants, and volunteering programs, today announced a new data architecture to support lifelong learning, new capabilities for its Education Cloud, and investments in nonprofit organizations committed to college and career success for students from all backgrounds.
+Salesforce.org has announced a new data architecture to support lifelong learning, new capabilities for its Education Cloud, and more.

 Braven Fellows who graduate from their university-embedded program are outpacing their peers by 23 percentage points in national job attainment.

 The McNulty Foundation announced the inaugural recipients of the McNulty Prize Catalyst Fund, a new fund at the Aspen Institute to support innovative social ventures at vital inflection points.
 A total of $110,000 will be granted to six organizations around the world that have proven results and show great potential for further impact.
 Each is led by an Aspen Global Leadership Network (AGLN) Fellow using their entrepreneurial spirit and expertise to address critical global problems.

 Braven’s mission is to empower untapped and underrepresented college students with the skills, confidence, networks, and experiences they need to put their education to work.
 This is possible only if we know exactly what is working.
 To that end, we’re eager to share our 2017-2018 Annual Impact Report.